-We now present a modified version of the First-Fit wavelength assignment policy which is designed to overcome the shortcomings of the conventional First-Fit policy in OBS networks.
-In order to motivate our approach, let us return to the scenario depicted in Figure 1, and assume again that the W wavelengths on each link are labeled $\lambda_1, \dots, \lambda_W$.
-It is not difficult to see that, among all wavelength assignment policies that use only local information at switches S_1 and S_2 , the following policy would minimize the burst drop probability at switch S_3 : one of the two switches (say, S_1) uses the First-Fit policy, and searches for a free wavelength in the order $\lambda_1, \lambda_2, \dots, \lambda_W$, while the other switch (say, S_2) also uses the First-Fit policy, but searches for a free wavelength in the reverse order $\lambda_W, \lambda{W-1}, \dots, \lambda_1$.
-This policy minimizes the burst drop probability at switch S_3 because switches S_1 and S_2 will select the same wavelength (and thus, a burst will be dropped at switch S_3) if and only if all other wavelengths are busy transmitting bursts.
-In contrast, other policies using only local information at switches S_1 and S_2 (e.g., Random, conventional First-Fit, etc.) might select the same wavelength at both switches even while other wavelengths are free.
+We now present a modified version of the first-fit wavelength assignment policy which is designed to overcome the shortcomings of the conventional first-fit policy in OBS networks.
+In order to motivate our approach, let us return to the scenario depicted in Fig. 1, and assume again that the W wavelengths on each link are labeled $\lambda_1, \ldots, \lambda_W$ .
+It is not difficult to see that, among all wavelength assignment policies that use only local information at switches $S_1$ and $S_2$ , the following policy would minimize the burst drop probability at switch $S_3$ .

+- One of the two switches (say, S1) uses the first-fit policy, and searches for a free wavelength in the order λ1, λ2,..., λW. - The other switch (say, S2) also uses the first-fit policy, but searches for a free wavelength in the reverse order λW, λW-1,..., λ1.

+This policy minimizes the burst drop probability at switch $S_3$ because switches $S_1$ and $S_2$ will select the same wavelength (and thus, a burst will be dropped at switch $S_3$ ) if and only if all other wavelengths are busy transmitting bursts.
+In contrast, other policies using only local information at switches $S_1$ and $S_2$ (e.g., random, conventional first-fit, etc.) might select the same wavelength at both switches even while other wavelengths are free.